Homework 8 - Optimizations

 The most difficult part of this process is determining where to put the new

 let-binding.
-Consider replacing the (identical) subexpressions e1
+Consider replacing the (identical) subexpressions e1, e2, and

-.
+e3 with the variable x.
 You'll need to find the lowest common ancestor e

-, then replace it with
+of e1, e2, and e3, then replace it with

 (let ((x e1)) e)